SapitoSucio/froggo-guides/docs/script_commands.md

 \***setmapflag** "**<map name\>**",**<flag\>**{,**<zone\>**{,**<type\>**}};

 This command marks a specified map with the given map flag, which will alter the behavior of the map.
-A full list of mapflags is located in 'src/map/script_constants.hpp' with the '`mf_`' prefix, and documentation can be found in 'doc/mapflags.txt'.
+A full list of mapflags is located in `src/map/script_constants.hpp` with the ``mf_`` prefix, and documentation can be found in `doc/mapflags.txt`.

 The map flags alter the behavior of the map regarding teleporting (mf_nomemo, `mf_noteleport`, `mf_nowarp`, `mf_nogo`), storing location when disconnected